textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

        {
            //Server-side management function to enable the provisioned device
            //to connect to IoT Hub after it has been installed locally.
-           //If device id device key are valid, Activate (enable) the device.
+           //If device id device key is valid, Activate (enable) the device.

            //Make sure we're connected
            if (registryManager == null)